Alireja-khan/Hobby-Hub-Clint/README.md

   - `react-hot-toast` – for error/success messages
   - `sweetalert2` – for action confirmations
   - `lottie-react` – for 404 & loading animations
+  - `react-countup` – for count animations
+  - `react-simple-typewriter` – for type animations
+  - `react-icons/go` – for icons

 ---